protocol/research-website/content/posts/RNL-review/index.md

   - [Live Monitoring](http://78.47.197.225/index.html)

-- A series of vulnerabilities of the IPFS DHT and respective mitigations from the Technical University of Graz, which has made the IPFS DHT orders of magnitude more resilient.
+- A series of vulnerabilities of the IPFS DHT and respective mitigations from the Technical University of Graz, which has made the IPFS DHT orders of magnitude more resilient:

   - [Report](https://blog.ipfs.io/2020-10-30-dht-hardening/)

   - [Paper](https://graz.pure.elsevier.com/en/publications/total-eclipse-of-the-heart-disrupting-the-interplanetary-file-sys)

-- A new PubSub routing algorithm, named PulsarCast, from INESC-ID Lisboa, at University of Lisbon.
+- A new PubSub routing algorithm, named PulsarCast, from INESC-ID Lisboa, at University of Lisbon:

   - [Presentation](https://www.youtube.com/watch?v=pP0fS-FCsjE)